INDIVIDUAL TAXPAYER IDENTIFICATION NUMBER (AKA ITIN)

 - New ITIN Acceptance Agent Program Changes (June 16, 2019)

-The IRS now requires that all requests for an EIN require either a social security number or individual taxpayer identification number.
-If you need an ITIN to acquire an EIN number, please allow 7 to 12 weeks to obtain your ITIN number.
+The IRS now requires that all requests for an EIN require either a social security number or an Individual Taxpayer Identification Number (ITIN).
+Please allow 7 to 12 weeks to obtain your ITIN number from the IRS.